OCA/partner-contact/partner_tier_validation/readme/DESCRIPTION.rst

 Adds an approval workflow to Partners.
-The default rule requires new company Contacts to be approved before they can be used.
+The default rule sets new company Contacts to the Draft state.

 The rule can be extended to new non-company contact, but beware that may cause issues with automatically created new contacts,